neondatabase/website/content/docs/introduction/technical-preview-free-tier.md

 ## Point in Time Reset

-Neon storage consumes extra space in order to support Point in Time Reset (PITR) and the ability to reset a branch to a historical state.
+Neon storage consumes extra space in order to support point-in-time recovery (PITR) and the ability to reset a branch to a historical state.
 Historical data is stored in log-based format.

 Neon limits the amount of modification history that is stored in the Technical Preview Free Tier.